-Students and alumni are encouraged to utilize the Career Placement Services led by the Director of Programs.
+Students and alumni are encouraged to utilize the Career Placement Services led by the program directors.
 This function offers assistance through one-on-one career counseling, job-search support, references to NWSC's large network of professionals in the fields, resumes and cover letter reviews, interviewing strategies, and information on job/career fairs.